Alfred Wiener: Anti-Nazi activities

-In 1928, Wiener was instrumental in creating the Büro Wilhelmstrasse of the CV, which documented Nazi activities and issued anti-Nazi materials until 1933 when Hitler came to power.
-Wiener and his family fled to Amsterdam where he, together with Dr. David Cohen of Amsterdam University, founded the Jewish Central Information Office (JCIO).
-In 1939 he and the collection transferred to London.
+In 1928, Wiener was instrumental in creating the Büro Wilhelmstrasse of the CV, which documented Nazi activities and issued anti-Nazi materials until 1933, when Hitler came to power.
+Wiener and his family fled to Amsterdam, where he, together with David Cohen of Amsterdam University, founded the Jewish Central Information Office (JCIO).
+In 1939, Wiener and the collection transferred to London.

-Wiener spent most of the war years in the USA, collecting materials for the JCIO and working for the British and American governments.
+Wiener spent most of the war years in the United States, collecting materials for the JCIO and working for the British and American governments.
 He returned in 1945 to transform the Information Office into a library and centre for the scholarly study of the Nazi era.

 From the mid-1950s, Wiener travelled frequently to Germany to speak to groups of young people and establish contact with Christian groups.

-Two of his pamphlets he originally published in German in Germany, Prelude to Pogroms?
-Facts for the Thoughtful (1919) and German Judaism in Political, Economic and Cultural Terms (1924), were published together in English translation as The Fatherland and the Jews in 2021.
+Two of the pamphlets he originally published in German in Germany, Prelude to Pogroms?
+Facts for the Thoughtful (1919) and German Judaism in Political, Economic and Cultural Terms (1924), were published together in an English translation as The Fatherland and the Jews in 2021.